-TL;DR: In B2B marketing, you can leverage your Subject Matter Experts (SME) to create blogs, ebooks, and videos that will engage your current audience and attract new customers.
+TL;DR: In B2B marketing, you can leverage your Subject Matter Experts (SME) to create blogs, ebooks, and videos to engage your current audience and attract new customers.
 Read our ultimate guide to learn how.

 So What?
-Running a SME interview takes skill and attention to detail… all of which starts well before you sit down to chat.
-Here, we’re covering the basics of what it means to plan, execute, and take control of a SME interview:
+Running an SME interview takes skill and attention to detail, which starts well before you chat.
+Here, we’re covering the basics of what it means to plan, execute, and take control of an SME interview:

 - Planning to accommodate the SME’s time, patience, and knowledge.